Project Members

 Chikako KANKI is Professor at the Graduate Schools of Law and Politics, the University of Tokyo.
 In 2010, she earned her Ph.D. from the University of Tokyo.
 She was formerly Associate Professor at Rikkyo University.
 Her field of study is labour & employment law, with special focus on issues such as: minimum wage regulation; fair treatment of non-regular employees; and the development of legislation and legal theory regarding the UK labour market from a comparative legal perspective.
 Her recent related article is ‘Changes in Work Styles and Labor-Management Relations due to Technological Innovation’ Yuhikaku Online, 2023.

-Tokunaga Takenobu Professor, School of Computing, Tokyo Institute of Technology
+Tokunaga Takenobu Professor, School of Computing, Institute of Science Tokyo

-Tokunaga Takenobu Professor, School of Computing, Tokyo Institute of Technology
+Tokunaga Takenobu Professor, School of Computing, Institute of Science Tokyo

 Tokunaga Takenobu is a professor at School of Computing, Tokyo Institute of Technology.
 He received his PhD degree from Tokyo Institute of Technology in 1991.
 His current research interests include natural language processing, particularly building and managing language resources, discourse analysis, dialogue systems, and applications of language technologies to intelligent information access and education.

-Hiroaki Yamada Assistant Professor, Department of Computer Science, School of Computing, Tokyo Institute of Technology
+Hiroaki Yamada Assistant Professor, Department of Computer Science, School of Computing, Institute of Science Tokyo

-Hiroaki Yamada Assistant Professor, Department of Computer Science, School of Computing, Tokyo Institute of Technology
+Hiroaki Yamada Assistant Professor, Department of Computer Science, School of Computing, Institute of Science Tokyo

 Hiroaki Yamada is an Assistant Professor at the Department of Computer Science, School of Computing, Tokyo Institute of Technology.
 He earned his Ph.D. in Engineering from Tokyo Institute of Technology in 2021.
 He specializes in computational linguistics and natural language processing, with dedicated research focusing on their applications in the legal field.
 He is also a member of The Association for Natural Language Processing, the Association for Computational Linguistics (ACL), and the International Association of Artificial Intelligence and Law (IAAIL).